jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Within a generation, it was all sold by the "juniors" of the Industrial Age to buy themselves more time.
 China was especially seen as the promised land.
 A country so populated it could seemingly supply the cheap labor and untapped market needed to keep the era of mass-production alive forever.

 Left and Right agreed.
 Their philosophy was unable to use the tools of mass-production to evolve to the era of mass-collaboration.
 They didn't mass-produce the seeds of the Internet Age, such as electric cars, wind turbines, and digital textbooks.
-Instead, Left/Right tried to use cheap labor to sustain the "American Dream" 1969 lifestyle they thought the public wanted.
+Instead, Left/Right tried to use cheap labor to sustain the 1969 suburban lifestyle they thought the public wanted.

 Even if it meant outsourcing Main Street.

 But, no matter how cheap anyone makes Industrial Age living, it's still outdated.
 Nature demands constant adaptation, not replication.
 That's why there's never been a time where the society of marketers, managers, and economists, defeated a nation of engineers, designers, and technicians.

 The lesson is, we lost our manufacturing base and a robust local supply chain for no good reason at all.
 But we'll get them back.
 Once we start buying things, "Made In America."
-Buying each other's products is also a great sign we're controlling our society's new Internet Age levers of power.
+Buying each other's products is a great sign we're controlling the levers of power and upgrading ourselves to the Internet Age.

 I smile, thinking of all those bakers, tailors, designers, craftsmen, welders, and repairmen happily working on a new empowered Main Street.
+And all those conspirarcy theorists will (hopefully) realize society is more rational, and they can give it a rest.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/ConstantThinErin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/ConstantThinErin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _A tale of two ruling philosophies.
 As Darth Blockbuster was selling America to avoid evolving, China was pressing itself forward.
 This is America's manufacturing centers versus and China's over the past 50 years, Credit [Tech Insider](https://www.youtube.com/watch?v=ce_6oZEB9Gw), and [Pion](https://www.youtube.com/watch?v=SfLclErvMmM).
 [Reader Mode.](https://gfycat.com/ifr/ConstantThinErin)_

-## New and Old Societies As Seen in Celebrities

-New technology put two-way radios in all our hands.
-Like a person in a life raft, we now have a voice in our fates.

-An example of this freedom is celebrities.
-In the Industrial Age society, our stars were often decided for us.
-The era of mass-production only let a few people make movies, release albums, or get their names in "the papers."

-Internet Age celebrities are different.
-While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want.
-Which also means we celebrate who we wish to.

-Heck, with no gates to overcome, anyone can be a musician, artist, comedian, thinker, reviewer, or "celebrity."

-Personally, I follow people like Sailing La Vagabonde, Historia Civilis, BatmanRealAccount, Dave 2D, Traversy Media, RealEngineering, Dr. Becky.
-I celebrate them because they're real people doing cool stuff who'd never consider themselves celebrities.

-The next time you hear "celebrity," ask yourself if they're one of yours.
-Modern technology gives you that power.

 ## I Want to Work at Blockbuster, I Want to Use Netflix

 Stargazer, never let anyone call you an employee, consumer, or taxpayer.
 Those are all different names for a non-playing character.
 There's no achievement or responsibility required to be them.

 Player gods call themselves workers, owners, and citizens.
-These are the roles where people have problems, and thus seek out solutions that upgrade themselves and their society.
+These are the roles where people seek out solutions that upgrade themselves and their society.

 With that in mind, let's think about our future.

 Everyone knows the world is changing.
 We hear a lot of the computerization of work and the end of the "one job for life" mentality.
 What doesn't exist is the self-realization that _your_ job is changing.
 There are still lots of Blockbusters in the world today.
-They sustain themselves on hidden fees, confusing sales contracts, and high mark-ups.
+These workplaces sustain themselves on hidden fees, confusing sales contracts, and high mark-ups.
 Unfortunately, the people inside often think they'll be there forever, even though they watch Netflix every night.

 This doesn't mean you'll lose your job tomorrow.
 But eventually, you'll have to adapt because society will get just as sick paying for your Blockbuster as it did the original one.